What is a Guarantor Loan?

 Guarantor loans can be expensive with the APR generally being around 50%.
 The rates vary between lenders and depend on your personal circumstances such as your credit rating and employment history.

-This rate may appear to be high yet it can be a cheaper option in comparison to some other forms of credit.
-You are also typically able to borrow for a longer period of time such as from 1 - 5 years.
+This rate may appear to be high, yet it can be a cheaper option in comparison to some other forms of credit such as payday loans for example.

 It is important to consider that some lenders can charge large ‘up-front’ and arrangement fees.
-When applying for a guarantor loan, do your research and look for these hidden fees as they can end up being very expensive.
+When applying for any loan, do your research and look for these hidden fees as they can end up being very expensive.

 What to look out for with Guarantor Loans